smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetSystemCapability.md

 2.1 mobile app registerred with different from REMOTE_CONTROL appHMIType, SDL responds - GetSystemCapability (DISALLOWED, success:false)

-3.1 moduleType is not assigned in mobile app's Policy, SDL responds - GetSystemCapability (DISALLOWED, success:false)
+3.1 requested capability does not align with moduleType assigned in mobile app's Policy, SDL responds - GetSystemCapability (DISALLOWED, success:false)

 3.2 application requested capabilities for a few moduleTypes and some of them are not allowed by Policy, SDL responds GetSystemCapability (<only_allowed_by_policy>RemoteControlCapability)